mungai-dev/portfolio/README.md

 ## 🌐 Project Overview

-This project is a responsive, visually appealing, and interactive **personal portfolio website** built using core web technologies: **HTML5**, **CSS3**, and **Font Awesome**, with well-structured sections that showcase my background, skills, interests, and projects.
+This project is a responsive, visually appealing, and interactive **personal portfolio website** built using core web technologies: **HTML**  and  **CSS**, with well-structured sections that showcase my background, skills, interests, and projects.
 The site is designed to present my profile as a full-stack software developer, make it easy for potential collaborators or employers to understand my experience, and provide direct contact options.

 ---